Skip to content

 Deck & Patio Costs in Ventura County (2026)

-Deck and patio costs in Simi Valley, Thousand Oaks, Moorpark, and Camarillo run 20–30% higher than national averages.
+Deck and patio costs in Simi Valley, Thousand Oaks, Moorpark, and Camarillo run 20 to 30% higher than national averages.
 California labor rates, strict building codes, and Ventura County permit requirements all affect pricing.
 Here's what to expect based on material and scope.

 Basic concrete slab with broom finish or simple texture.
-Ground-level, no permit typically needed if detached.
+Ground level, no permit typically needed if detached.
 Includes excavation, grading, and finishing.
-Timeline: 1–2 weeks.
-Great budget-friendly option for Ventura County's mild winters.
+Timeline: 1 to 2 weeks.
+Great budget friendly option for Ventura County's mild winters.

-Pressure-treated or cedar/redwood framing with matching decking.
+Pressure treated or cedar/redwood framing with matching decking.
 Includes posts, railings, and stairs.
 Over 30" requires permit.
-Timeline: 2–3 weeks.
+Timeline: 2 to 3 weeks.
 Popular for elevated decks, but requires annual staining/sealing in Ventura County climate.

-Low-maintenance composite boards (Trex, TimberTech, Fiberon).
-Pressure-treated framing, composite decking, aluminum railings.
+Low maintenance composite boards (Trex, TimberTech, Fiberon).
+Pressure treated framing, composite decking, aluminum railings.
 Includes stairs.
 Permits required.
-Timeline: 3–4 weeks.
-Most popular choice in Simi Valley—no staining, won't rot, 25+ year warranty.
+Timeline: 3 to 4 weeks.
+Most popular choice in Simi Valley, no staining, won't rot, 25+ year warranty.

 Premium Outdoor Living (with pergola, kitchen, etc.)

-Integrated deck or patio with pergola/shade structure, outdoor kitchen elements, built-in seating, landscape lighting, and gas/electric.
+Integrated deck or patio with pergola/shade structure, outdoor kitchen elements, built in seating, landscape lighting, and gas/electric.
 Custom design and layout.
 Permits required.
-Timeline: 4–8 weeks.
+Timeline: 4 to 8 weeks.
 Perfect for entertaining and increasing home value in upscale Ventura County neighborhoods.

 Want a number specific to your deck or patio?